onatakca/IOT-Project/README.md

 ## 7. User Interface (Demo)

+* Set the left and right thingy in the beginning
 * Show the canoe moving on a projected screen.
 * Two students paddle in front of the class with Thingies.
 * Everyone sees the canoe dodge obstacles live.